ryan-ribeiro/ryan-ribeiro/README.md

 -  [arduino-Projects](https://github.com/ryan-ribeiro/arduino-projects.git): My repository where i post my arduino projects.
 I try to test a wide range of sensors, coding and communications protocols to solve problems I come with.

-- [c-language](https://github.com/ryan-ribeiro/c-language): In this repository, you can find various projects that I have implemented in C language.
+- [c-language](https://github.com/ryan-ribeiro/c-language): In this repository, you can find all of the projects that I have implemented in C language.
 These projects demonstrate my proficiency in C and my ability to solve different programming challenges.

-- [poo-2023-02](https://github.com/ryan-ribeiro/poo-2023-02): This repository contains my projects related to Java and Object-Oriented Programming.
+- [poo-2023-02](https://github.com/ryan-ribeiro/poo-2023-02): This repository contains all of my projects related to Java and Object-Oriented Programming.
 It represents my understanding of Java concepts and my ability to create well-designed and maintainable applications.

 -  [iec2023_1_AeB](https://github.com/ryan-ribeiro/iec2023_1_AeB): This repository contains a collection of introduction projects developed through my college classes, using Python, HTML/CSS, and JavaScript.